Mircea Geoana is the Deputy Secretary General of NATO beginning with October 17, 2019.

 He served as Chairman of the Foreign Policy Committee of the Romanian Senate between 2004 and 2008.

-He is the founding member and President of the Aspen Institute Romania and member of the board of Aspen Institute US, Aspen Italia and Aspen Germany.
+He is the founder of the Aspen Institute Romania and was member of the board of Aspen Institute US, Aspen Italia and Aspen Germany.

 Previous to his political career, Mircea Geoana had a successful diplomatic activity.
 Appointed Ambassador Extraordinary and Plenipotentiary of Romania to the United States of America at age 37, in February 1996, he was the youngest ambassador in the Romanian diplomatic corps.
 From 2000 to 2004, Mircea Geoana served as Minister of Foreign Affairs of Romania.
 He also served as OSCE Chairman-in-Office in 2001 and during 2005 he was the personal representative of OSCE Chairman in office for Georgia.